rossprogram/rossprogram.github.io/students/faq.md

 #### What is the average age?
 What is the age spread?
 Is my child too young/old?

 Nearly all first-year students are 15 to 18 years old, and the average age is usually 16 or 17.
-We occasionally admit some exceptionally mature 14 year olds, as well as some students who have already graduated from high school.
+In rare cases we admit some exceptionally mature 14 year olds, as well as some students who have already graduated from high school.